 Minimize travel time.
 You don’t want to spend your entire wedding day traveling between locations.
-Getting ready at a location close to your ceremony site and choosing a special shooting location on the way to your reception venue help you best utilize your time.
+Getting ready close to your ceremony site and choosing a Romantics location on the way to your reception venue help you best utilize your time.

 Pre-ceremony photos.
-Keep your dressing area as free from clutter as possible so it doesn’t appear in your getting ready photos.
-For the best use of your time, start the coverage with the bride and bridesmaids after hair and makeup are done, but before putting on your dress.
-Having the flowers, invitation and other details available allow your photographer to capture these important images, too.
+Keep the area as free from clutter as possible so it doesn’t appear in your getting ready photos.
+Start the coverage with the bride and bridesmaids after hair and makeup are done, but before putting on the dress for the best use of your time.
+Having the flowers, invitation and other details available allow your photographer to capture these important images.
 The same is true for the groom and groomsmen if you want to capture his getting ready moments.
 If you will be giving gifts to the attendants or each other, this is a good time to do so.

 Be ready.
 Your wedding day is a countdown clock.
-If you or people you want in images aren’t ready to be photographed at the designated time, you are losing great photo opportunities by the minute.
+If you or people you want in images aren’t ready for their photographs at the designated time, you are losing great picture opportunities by the minute.
 Be sure to communicate with the bridal party and family members that you need their cooperation for wedding photos.
 Most churches allow 20-30 minutes to capture family formals.
-If a family member leaves the church for just a few minutes after the ceremony, will lose your chance for these family history shots.
+Someone leaving the ceremony will lose your chance for these family history shots.